 Lower Merion High School's Entrepreneurship and Advanced Entrepreneurship courses employ active learning strategies to provide students practical experience in applying their knowledge in the context of real life business scenarios, ultimately challenging students to bring their very own entrepreneurial ventures to life.

-The courses allow students latitude to explore individual business interests while having the opportunity to develop practical skill sets in marketing and advertising, communication, accounting, finance and management, while fostering success in current and future ventures.
+The courses allow students latitude to explore individual business interests while having the opportunity to develop practical skill sets in marketing, advertising, communication, accounting, finance and management, all while fostering success in current and future ventures.

 "Our class allows each student the freedom to be creative and innovative with their own ideas," explained LMHS Business Education teacher Tina Williams.
 "As the teacher in the room, it is my task to help guide each student entrepreneur.
 We give each student a jumpstart by financing their first 'Quick and Cheap' idea providing the opportunity to experience what it is like to become an Entrepreneur.
 Having the opportunity to generate income and then re-invest this income into their very own company gives our students an edge and authentic advantage."